Baylander (IX-514): History

 The ship entered operations with the United States Navy in 1968 as harbor utility craft YFU-79 and served in the Vietnam War; from mid-1970 it served with the United States Army.
 At the end of the war YFU-79 was withdrawn to Guam.
 In the mid-1980s it was returned to the Navy and converted to a Helicopter Landing Trainer by Bender Shipbuilding in Mobile, Alabama, entering service on 31 March 1986 at Naval Air Station Pensacola, Florida.
 By August 2006, she had achieved 100,000 accident-free helicopter landings, and by the time of her retirement had surpassed 120,000 landings.
 After being taken out of service and struck from the Naval Register in 2011, Baylander was sold into private hands instead of being scrapped.
 In 2014, it was moved to the Brooklyn Bridge Park Marina in New York City and opened as a museum ship.
 By mid-2016, the vessel had been relocated to the West Harlem Piers on the Hudson River.
-As of July 2020, the Baylander serves as a restaurant and bar.
+As of July 2020, the Baylander serves as a restaurant and bar called "The Baylander."